HanseltimeIndustries/esm-interop-tools/README.md

 # TODO: Unit/Integration testing

-This tool has been tested via use in various projects, but would benefit from integration tests with a list of known dependendencies, etc.
+This tool has been tested via use in various projects, but would benefit from integration tests with a list of known dependencies, etc.